 - Plan ahead for when you feel too tired to cook.
 Buy frozen meals from the supermarket or prepare food in advance and store it in the freezer.

 - Cook in the morning when you are less likely to be tired.

-- Ask and accept offers of help with shopping and cooking from family and friends.
+- Ask for and accept offers of help with shopping and cooking from others.
+Use apps such as CanDo.

 - Do regular exercise to help improve fatigue and appetite.